 Unless circumstances dictate otherwise, the Internal Audit Unit shall inform the cost centre head and/or appropriate management when an audit or review is to be conducted and provide details of its intended scope.
 Generally, at completion, the observations, findings and recommendations will be discussed with the cost centre head and/or appropriate management and opportunity provided for any comments to be included in the text of any report before it is issued.

 Staff who have any audit concerns should seek to have the matter addressed by their cost centre and/or appropriate management.
 These officers have their own continuing local responsibilities for ensuring effectiveness, efficiency and economy and for ensuring adherence to University policy and the requirements of external regulatory bodies.

 However, direct enquiries regarding matters of possible audit concern can be made, in confidence, to the Internal Auditor.

-The Audit Unit is located in the Registry Building.
+The Audit Unit is located in the Clocktower Building.

 Related policies, procedures and forms